Organisational experiment at the Finnish Tax Administration analytics unit

-To address team-level issues, we launched three experiments with multidisciplinary teams working closely with internal clients.
+To address team-level topics, we launched three experiments with multidisciplinary teams working closely with internal clients.
 The work was linked to wider organizational needs and shared business objectives were established.
-The teams utilized our Lean Service Creation methodology and agile practices to structure their work and enable regular feedback from clients.
-Participants reported higher work satisfaction, lead times were faster, and clients were more pleased with the end results.
+The teams utilized our Lean Service Creation methodology and agile practices to structure their work and enable regular feedback from internal clients.
+Participants of the experiment reported higher work satisfaction, faster lead times, and increased customer satisfaction.

 In the second phase we supported Finnish Tax Administration in: